DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Abstract

 \section{Abstract}

-Autonomous driving requires real-time, robust reasoning across perception, prediction, planning, and behavior.
+Effective autonomous driving hinges on robust reasoning across perception, prediction, planning, and behavior.
 However, conventional end-to-end models fail to generalize in complex scenarios due to the lack of structured reasoning.
 While recent vision-language models (VLMs) have been applied to driving tasks, they typically rely on isolated modules and static supervision, limiting their ability to support multi-stage decision-making.
 We present \textbf{AutoDriveRL}, a unified training framework that formulates autonomous driving as a structured reasoning process over four core tasks.
 Each task is independently modeled as a vision-language QA problem and optimized using task-specific reward models, enabling fine-grained reinforcement signals at different reasoning stages.
-Within this framework, we train \textbf{DriveRX}, a cross-task reasoning VLM designed for real-time decision-making.
+Within this framework, we train \textbf{DriveRX}, a cross-task reasoning VLM designed for multi-stage decision-making.
 DriveRX achieves strong performance on the public benchmark, outperforming GPT-4o in behavior reasoning and demonstrating robustness under complex or corrupted driving conditions.
-Our analysis further highlights the impact of vision encoder design and reward-guided reasoning compression.
-We will release the AutoDriveRL framework and the DriveRX model to support future research.
+DriveRX serves as a high-level semantic reasoning backbone, producing structured stage-wise reasoning chains that enhance decision consistency.
+These outputs also provide high-quality supervisory signals for annotation and downstream planning/control models.
+We release the AutoDriveRL framework and DriveRX to support future research.